 Art Is in the Market

-In the last few years, Eastern Market has become a hotbed for Detroit’s thriving art scene.
+In the last few years, the market has become a hotbed for Detroit’s thriving art scene.
 The Market District is now the home of internationally renowned galleries, studios and large-scale art events.
 Inner State Gallery has cemented itself as the premier contemporary art gallery in Detroit, having gained international fame over the years through its time-released, limited-edition-art e-commerce store 1xRUN.
 The store has spearheaded multiple major public mural projects in the city, and partners on street art events with other galleries in Los Angeles, Hawaii and Japan.
 Inner State is the home base for 1xRUN operations as well as a gallery space where respected local and international artists show in solo and group exhibitions.

 - An undertaking led by Inner State Gallery, Murals in the Market, invited 45 renowned local and international artists to do large-scale murals throughout the Market District.